 Before applying for Financial Hardship Assistance from RMIT, please check if there are government or other support options available to you (see below).

 International Student Emergency Relief Fund

 RMIT can provide students with access to short-term accommodation in emergency or crisis situations.
-Please book an appointment with a Student Support Advisor to discuss your eligibility.
+Please book an appointment with a Student Welfare Advisor to discuss your eligibility.

 Discounted homestay accommodation for international students